Galway Film Fleadh – Frequently Asked Questions

 When does the Galway Film Fleadh take place?

 The Galway Film Fleadh takes place every July in Galway City in the West of Ireland.
-Due to Covid restrictions, the 32nd Edition took place entirely online in 2020.
+The 34th edition will take place 5th-10th of July 2022.

 How can I book tickets?

 Our full programme will be announced in the coming months

 You can also sign up for our newsletter for updates.

 When does the Galway Film Fair take place?

 The Galway Film Fair takes place 8th-9th of July 2022.
 The 26th Edition of the Galway Film Fair will be fully announced in the coming weeks.

 Who can take part in the Galway Film Fair?